ansible-community/ansible-bender/README.md

 `inspect` | provide detailed metadata about the selected build `push` | Push images you built to remote locations.
 `clean` | Clean images from database which are no longer present on the disk.
+`init` | Adds a template playbook with all the vars.

 ## Installation